coralynnkc/coralynnkc.github.io/notes/linear.md

 ![exercise one c](images/fiveextwoc.png)

-# 1.3.2 - LINEAR COMBINATIONS
+# 1.3.2 - Linear Combinations

 The vector defined by $y = c_1v_1 + c_2v_2 + ... + c_nv_n$ where $c_i$ are scalars and $v_i$ are vectors is called a linear combination of $\overrightarrow{v_1}, \overrightarrow{v_2}, ... \overrightarrow{v_n}$ with weights $c_1, c_2, ..., c_n$.